Sutirtha17/IPL_Data_Project-I/README.md

 - **`public`**: This directory contains a directory named `output` and files `index.html` and `style.css`

-  - **`output`**: This directory contains 4 output files with named as `matchesPerYear.json`, `matchesWonPerYear.json`, `extraRuns2016.json` and `economicalBowlers.json`.
+  - **`output`**: This directory contains four output files named as `matchesPerYear.json`, `matchesWonPerYear.json`, `extraRuns2016.json` and `economicalBowlers.json`.

 - **`server`**

-  - **`index.js`**: This file contains the code which: 1.
-Reads csv data from dataset.
-2. Imports all function from `src/functions` directory and executes them.
-3. Stores the solution of each problem in separate output files in `src/public/output` directory.
+  - **`index.js`**: This file contains the code which : 1 Reads csv data from dataset.
+2 Imports all function from `src/functions` directory and executes them.
+3 Stores the solution of each problem in separate output files in `src/public/output` directory.

 ---